-We chose net assets attributable to unitholders as the benchmark because, in our view, the objective of the Fund is to provide unit holders with a total return on the Fund's net assets, taking into account both capital and income returns.
+We chose net assets attributable to unitholders as the benchmark because, in our view, the objective of the Fund is to provide unitholders with a total return on the Fund's net assets, taking into account both capital and income returns.

-As reported above, we have one key audit matter, being valuation and existence of financial assets at fair value through profit or loss
+As reported above, we have one key audit matter, being valuation and existence of financial assets and financial liabilities at fair value through profit or loss.